NLewandowski5/from-Lewandowski/MyMedia.md

 | Clouds | Upbeat and groovy rhythym | Whethan |
 | Refuse To Speak | Very energetic electronic bass | Sub Zero Project |
 | Mice On Venus | Best video game song to ever exist | C418 |

+---

+### Quote Section
+> The expert at anything was once a beginner. *-Helen Hayes*
+>
+> To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment. *-Ralph Waldo Emerson*